11 best day drips from Philadelphia, Pennsylvania

 If you loved sampling Pennsylvania Dutch delights like whoopie pies and scrapple inside Philly’s historic Reading Terminal Market, great news: you can also go straight to the source.

-On the hour-long drive to Lancaster, you’ll pass rolling farmland and Amish-driven horses and buggies.
-Stroll around Lancaster Central Market — dating back to 1730, it’s the oldest continuously operating public farmer’s market in the country — and stop at the stalls selling soft pretzels, scratch-made baked goods, farm-fresh meat and produce.
+On the hour-long drive to Lancaster, you’ll pass rolling farmland and Amish-driven horse-pulled buggies.
+Stroll around Lancaster Central Market – dating back to 1730, it’s the oldest continuously operating public farmer’s market in the country.
+Stop at any of the stalls selling soft pretzels, scratch-made baked goods, farm-fresh meat and produce.

 For a true Pennsylvania Dutch experience, dine at Shady Maple Smorgasbord, which offers 200ft of local specialties like country ham and fruit pies, and visit one of the working farms, preferably one that also makes ice cream.